 Tools You Will Need to Help You Create Your Routine

 1. Calendar.
-I love the Erin Condren Deluxe Monthly Planner and her Lifeplanner.
+I love the Erin Condren (affiliate link) Deluxe Monthly Planner (affiliate link) and her Lifeplanner.
 Need a coupon code?
 Click here, create an account and you will receive an email with a unique $10 coupon code for your first purchase!